rocky-linux/documentation/docs/guides/security/generating_ssl_keys_lets_encrypt.md

 ```

-After *certbot* gets through with it, it'll look like a bit this:
+After *certbot* gets through with it, it will look like a bit this:

 ```bash
 server {